Biblical languages

 Biblical languages are any of the languages employed in the original writings of the Bible.
-Partially owing to the significance of the Bible in society, Biblical languages are studied more widely than many other dead languages.
-Furthermore, some debates exist as to which language is the original language of a particular passage, and about whether a term has been properly translated from an ancient language into modern editions of the Bible.
+Some debate exists as to which language is the original language of a particular passage, and about whether a term has been properly translated from an ancient language into modern editions of the Bible.
 Scholars generally recognize three languages as original biblical languages: Hebrew, Aramaic, and Koine Greek.

 Language of the Hebrew Bible

 The Hebrew Bible, also known as the Tanakh (Hebrew: תנ"ך), consists of 24 books.
 "Hebrew" in "Hebrew Bible" may refer to either the Hebrew language or to the Hebrew people who historically used Hebrew as a spoken language, and have continuously used the language in prayer and study, or both.
 The texts were mainly written in Biblical Hebrew (sometimes called Classical Hebrew), with some portions (notably in Daniel and Ezra) in Biblical Aramaic.

 Translations

 The very first translation of the Hebrew Bible was into Greek.
 This translation is known as the Septuagint (LXX), a name that derives from a legend that seventy separate translators all produced identical texts; this legend was created to promote the authority of this translation.
-In fact, the development of the Septuagint was a gradual process: it began some time in the 3rd or 2nd century BCE, when the first portion of the Hebrew Bible, the Torah, was translated into Koine Greek.
+In fact, the development of the Septuagint was a gradual process: it began some time in the 3rd or 2nd century BC, when the first portion of the Hebrew Bible, the Torah, was translated into Koine Greek.
 Over the next century, other books were translated as well.
 The Septuagint was widely used by Greek-speaking Jews.
 It differs somewhat in content from the later standardised Hebrew Bible, known as the Masoretic Text (MT).

-Later, for Christians, the Septuagint became the received text of the Old Testament in the Catholic Church, and the basis of its canon.
-The Latin Vulgate by Jerome was based upon the Hebrew for those books of the Bible preserved in the Jewish canon (as reflected in the Masoretic Text), and on the Greek text for the rest.
+Later, for Christians, the Septuagint became the received text of the Old Testament in the Eastern Orthodox Church, and the basis of its canon.
+The Catholic Church uses the Latin Vulgate by Jerome, which was based upon the Hebrew for those books of the Bible preserved in the Jewish canon (as reflected in the Masoretic Text), and on the Greek text for the rest.
 Other ancient Jewish translations, such as the Aramaic Targums, conform closely to the Masoretic Text, and all medieval and modern Jewish translations are based upon the same.
 Christian translations also tend to be based upon the Hebrew, though some denominations prefer the Septuagint (or may cite variant readings from both).
 Bible translations incorporating modern textual criticism usually begin with the Masoretic Text, but also take into account possible variants from all available ancient versions.